Above: An adult male Tropheops "lucerna brown," photographed a few hours after it was collected by M.K. Oliver

 Photo © by M.K.
 Oliver

 The above photo, so far as I am aware, is the first one of Tropheops "lucerna brown" to be published or posted.
-T. "lucerna brown" is an undescribed member of a group of similar species, of which the only one that has been formally described and named is T. lucerna itself.
+T. "lucerna brown" is an undescribed member of a group of similar species, of which the only one that has been formally described and named is Pseudotropheus lucerna itself.
+(Species in this putative group have been assigned variously to Pseudotropheus or to Tropheops, and some confusion remains.
+Tropheops is currently used on this site for T. "lucerna brown.")
 The eight or so species in this assemblage usually have a slightly subterminal mouth (lower jaw often a little shorter than upper, as in the individual in the photo above, so that the mouth opens somewhat downward); generally have an irregular black spot on the soft rays of the dorsal fin (also obvious in the photo); and inhabit the intermediate rock/sand zone in shallow water.

 David Eccles and I captured the large male in the photo with a small seine in less than 1 m (3 feet) depth on the south side of Chingubi Point.
 On the north side of the point, the substrate consisted of sand strewn with patches of rocks ranging from several centimeters (inches) to about 2 feet (2/3 m) across.
 Vallisneria was the only higher plant present.
 I observed this cichlid species there and dipnetted some small individuals with SCUBA.
 In contrast, the south side of the point, where this was the most abundant species of Mbuna (we seined more than 30 individuals), had a different substrate composed of cobble-sized rocks ("shingle," Eccles called them) with no sand, no Vallisneria, and little or no gravel.
 Here, filamentous green algae (Calothrix) grew lushly on shallow and exposed rocks the mats were up to 5 cm (2 inches) thick, which might resemble many herbivorous Mbuna's concept of paradise.